mgurov/mguastrohome/src/pages/about/cv.md

 ---

-jan 2021-now [iptiQ](https://www.iptiq.com/) Hoofddorp NL - insuretech - Kotlin (back-end) · React · AWS · DynamoDB · SNS/SQS · Kafka · Playwright
+jan 2021-now [iptiQ](https://www.iptiq.com/) Hoofddorp NL - insuretech - Kotlin (back-end) · React · Typescript · AWS · DynamoDB · SNS/SQS · Kafka · Playwright

 As a Product Engineer, my primary role across multiple teams has been to streamline technical support operations and align the quality of deliverables with the company transition from startup to scale-up mode.
 And the teams were: